DylanTaylor1/GTNH-BacVat/README.md

 ![Microcontroller Components](media/Microcontroller_Components.png?)

 Lastly, you need another computer in order to flash the EEPROM with the code for the bacterial vat.
 The only requirement for this additional computer is that OpenOS needs to be installed.
 A sample list of components is provided below if you are unfamiliar with Open Computers.
-Shift-click all of them into a computer case (except for the keyboard which should be placed on top and a screen that should be connected via cables).
+Shift-click all of them into the computer case (except for the keyboard which should be placed on top and a screen that should be connected via cables).
 Power the computer by connecting it directly to any GT cable and follow the commands on screen ("install" --> "Y" --> "Y") to complete the setup.

 - Tier 3 Computer Case
 - Tier 1.5 Memory